-New Mexico Dram Shop laws were enacted to assign liability to persons or establishments who serve alcohol to a visibly intoxicated person.
+New Mexico Dram Shop laws were enacted to assign liability to persons or establishments that serve alcohol to a visibly intoxicated person.
 If the intoxicated individual later causes personal injury or property damage because of their intoxication–say by driving drunk–the establishment can be found liable for serving them alcohol.

 Under the New Mexico Dram Shop Liability Act, plaintiffs have to prove that the establishment served alcohol to a patron when it was “reasonably apparent” to the establishment that the patron was intoxicated.

 The underlying suit in Gutierrez dealt with a patron who consumed several beers and malt liquor before he crashed his car into a motorcycle an hour later, ultimately resulting in the motorcycle rider‘s death.
-The rider‘s estate and family successfully sued the patron and Meteor, the establishment where he had been drinking prior to the crash.
-The defendant establishment appealed and the New Mexico Court of Appeals reversed the dram shop verdict against it, holding that since there was no evidence of the specific employee who served the patron, there was no evidence to support the finding that the patron‘s intoxication was “reasonably apparent” to that server.
+The rider‘s estate and family successfully sued the patron and Meteor, the establishment where he had been drinking before the crash.
+The defendant establishment appealed, and the New Mexico Court of Appeals reversed the dram shop verdict against it, holding that since there was no evidence of the specific employee who served the patron, there was no evidence to support the finding that the patron‘s intoxication was “reasonably apparent” to that server.

 The New Mexico Supreme Court disagreed.
 The Court held that the “reasonably apparent” standard for dram shop liability is an objective standard that does not depend on any specific server’s personal, individual perception.
 On the contrary, the “reasonably apparent” standard applies to any server who should have known that the customer was intoxicated because the intoxication would have been “visible, evident, and easily observed.”
 The Court continued by explaining that if the “reasonably apparent” standard were subjective, there would be very few successful dram shop claims because employees and establishments could avoid liability by testifying that they did not think the patron was intoxicated.